teixeluis/vaisala-rs41-dump/README.md

 There are two modes of operation, which are explained below:

-### 1. Specify interval of parameter ID's and step
+### Interval mode - specify interval of parameter ID's and step

 In this mode, you can execute a dump by specifying the interval of parameter ID's, and the step between values to be assumed.
 For example: